Joseph Deitch: Life and career

 Deitch was born and raised in Boston, Massachusetts.
 He lived in Dorchester and Mattapan, graduating in 1968 from the Boston Latin School, and then attended the University of Pennsylvania, where he received a BA in International Relations in 1972.
 He later attended Harvard Business School, graduating from the Owner/President Management program in 1989.

 Following graduation from the University of Pennsylvania, he moved to the U.S. Virgin Islands for two years, before moving back to Boston.
 He began his professional career in 1974 with Mass Indemnity.
 He then moved to New England Life in 1975, to pursue a career in financial planning, and in 1978, he founded The Cambridge Group which provided comprehensive financial planning services to affluent individuals.
 In 1982, Becker Research Corporation named The Cambridge Group the most prominent financial planning firm in its area.

 In 1979, he formed Commonwealth Equity Services, an independent Broker-dealer.
 Today, the company is known as Commonwealth Financial Network.
 In 1988, Deitch left The Cambridge Group in order to focus exclusively on Commonwealth.

 In 2006, he formed a partnership with Southworth Development CEO David Southworth, becoming chairman of Southworth Development, a golf and leisure real estate company with properties in the United States, Scotland, and The Bahamas.
 Each of the company's six properties have received national and/or international acclaim.
 In 2020, Deitch acquired David Southworth's interest and the Deitch family now owns all of the Southworth Development Enterprise.

 Deitch served as CEO of Commonwealth Financial Network until 2009, when he assumed the role of Chairman.
-Today, Commonwealth serves over 2,000 investment advisors, with over $270 billion in assets under management as of 12/31/21.
-In 2017, Commonwealth was ranked as the number 9 “Best Place to Work in IT" among small organizations by Computerworld Magazine, and has been recognized as a ”Best Place to Work” 41 times by regional publications in Boston and San Diego.
+Today, Commonwealth serves over 2,500 investment advisors, with over $350 billion in assets under management as of 2025.
 J.D.
-Power and Associates has ranked Commonwealth “Highest in Independent Advisor Satisfaction Among Financial Investment Firms,” eight times in a row.
+Power and Associates has ranked Commonwealth “Highest in Independent Advisor Satisfaction Among Financial Investment Firms,” 11 times in a row.